-Figure 5-4 and Figure 5-5 show concentrations of chloride and sulfate, respectively, in the three monitoring wells since 2001.
+Time-concentration plots of chloride and sulfate for the three monitoring wells are shown in Figure 5-4 and Figure 5-5, respectively.
 Occurrences of slightly elevated chloride levels in well 4 correspond with the higher sulfate levels measured at the same location.
 Water elevations for each of the monitoring wells are shown in Figure 5-6 and Figure 5-7.
 Groundwater occurs in two hydrostratigraphic units: (1) the alluvium that lies on top of the bedrock surface and (2) the conductive bedrock, including weathered bedrock in the upper portion and unweathered or competent bedrock below.
 Monitoring well 10 is completed in the alluvium, and wells 2B and 4 are completed in the bedrock.
+Absolute values of water table elevations reported in Figure 5-6 and Figure 5-7 differ slightly from those in previous reports, but the trends are the same.
+The reason for the offset is the recent transformation of vertical datum from National Geodetic Vertical Datum of 1929 to North American Vertical Datum of 1988 in LM's environmental database.

-Increases in water table height in the 2B and 4 wells correspond with the elevated levels of chloride and sulfate measured in well 4 in 2006 and 2011 and from 2016 to 2018.
-As noted by the Washington State Department of Health in the February 2000 Sherwood Uranium Mill Project, Technical Evaluation Report, Monitoring and Stabilization Plan Supplement (WDOH 2000), "One of the downgradient point-of-compliance wells, 4, has seasonal variation in water quality, represented by late spring and summer peaks that are consistent with annual infiltration and the rise in static water levels.
+Increases in water table height in wells 2B and 4 correspond with the elevated levels of chloride and sulfate measured in well 4 in 2006 and 2011 and from 2016 to 2018.
+As stated by WDOH in the February 2000 Sherwood Uranium Mill Project, Technical Evaluation Report, Monitoring and Stabilization Plan Supplement (WDOH 2000), "One of the downgradient point-of-compliance wells, well 4, has seasonal variation in water quality, represented by late spring and summer peaks that are consistent with annual infiltration and the rise in static water levels.
 This seasonal trend has been evaluated closely and ground water monitoring increased as established by the MSP [Monitoring and Stabilization Plan]."
 Annual precipitation totals measured in Spokane, Washington, show a correlation with the increased sulfate and chloride concentrations.
 Years with higher precipitation totals are also years with higher sulfate concentrations.